-The Prison Wellbeing (IAPT) Service is an NHS service which offers primary mental health support for mild to moderate common mental health difficulties.
+The Prison Wellbeing (IAPT) Service is an NHS service situated in prisons which offers primary mental health support for mild to moderate common mental health difficulties.
 We provide guided self-help via individual appointments, group workshops and Cognitive Behavioural Therapy.

 What conditions do you treat?